 Claims on corporate portfolio are risk weighted based on external credit ratings and are assigned a risk weight of 100% for unrated corporate portfolio.

-(e) Equity portfolios
+e) Equity/Fund portfolio

-Investments in listed equities are risk weighted at 100%, and investments in unlisted equities are risk weighted at 150%.
+Investments in listed equities and funds are risk weighted at 100% whereas investments in unlisted equities and funds are risk weighted at 150%.